lochbrunner/chop-specs/README.md

 ## Meta-Programming

-tbd
+This is the most notable feature of that language.
+It should allow to extend the language in an easy and powerful way, without introducing too much new syntax.

 Some ideas:

 * Using `$` as prefix?
 Pro: the `$` Symbol means always go one meta-layer deeper: `a := "env: $$$USER"` is the shell environment variable of the compiler process placed in a string of the compiled program.
-* Replacing code generators. (e.g. no need for `protoc` anymore)
+* Replacing code generators. ~~(e.g. no need for `protoc` anymore)~~
 * Annotating code with custom qualifiers, which checking (e.g. `real-time` or `license`; or guaranties safety to a norm *ISO26262*)
 * It should also be possible to read and write files during compilation with the standard File API.
 Use Cases: Generating schemas and documents during compiling out of the code.

+### Motivation

+1. Compiler development is time consuming and needs a big portion of domain knowledge.
+In many cases only a few new features are needed.
+Extending the compiler using the very similar syntax as for the main language should lower the barrier.
+1. The creativity of the Open-Source community has come up with many innovative ideas that were implemented as programming libraries.
+What if we could leverage the same amount of creativity and productivity to build an amazing compiler?
+1. Moving logic from run-time to compile-time has several advantages:
+    1. Faster at runtime.
+    1. Earlier catch of bugs.
+    1. More information can be exposed to the IDE.

-### Meta programming
+### Examples

 Example: Writing a JSON serializer